kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *Mordenkainen’s faithful hound* |
 | 17th | *animate objects* |

 ### Grazing Strike
-At 3rd level, you gain the ability to hinder your foes with your strikes.
+You gain the ability to hinder your foes with your strikes.
 Once per turn when you damage a creature with a weapon attack, you can graze your target’s arm, leg, chest, or head.
 When you do, the creature takes an additional 1d4 damage and you impose one of the follow effects on that target:
 * **Head**.
 It has disadvantage the next saving throw it makes before the end of its next turn.
 * **Arm**.
 It has disadvantage on the next Strength or Dexterity check it makes before the end of its next turn.
 * **Leg**.
 Its movement speed is reduced by 10 feet until the end of its next turn.
 * **Chest**.
 It must succeed a Strength saving throw.
 If it fails, you can push it up to 5 feet away from you.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once whenever you take the Attack action on your turn.
+You can attack twice instead of once whenever you take the Attack action on your turn.

 ### Above and Below
-At 7th level, you can identify the fastest routes across cityscapes or crumbling ruins, whether the path leads through the sewers below or the roofs above.
+You can identify the fastest routes across cityscapes or crumbling ruins, whether the path leads through the sewers below or the roofs above.
 Climbing and swimming no longer costs you extra movement and you can hold your breath for twice as long as normal.

 In addition, when you make a running jump, the distance you cover increases by a number of feet equal to your Dexterity modifier.

 ### Streetwise
-At 11th level, you disappear into crowds without hesitation.
+You disappear into crowds without hesitation.
 While you are hidden, moving through a crowd that isn’t hostile to you, you can don a disguise if you have prepared it in advance and you have at least one hand free.

 ### Close Quarters
-At 15th level, you always gain the benefits of half cover whenever two or more creatures are within 5 feet of you.
-As a ***bonus action*** while holding a shield, you can grant this to benefit to one of the creatures adjacent to you until the start of your next turn or it moves 10 feet away from you.
+You always gain the benefits of half cover whenever two or more creatures are within 5 ft of you.
+As a ***bonus action*** while holding a shield, you can grant this to benefit to one of the creatures adjacent to you until the start of your next turn or it moves 10 ft away from you.